e-id/app/README.md

 The app may require a middleware such as the belgian e-id middleware.

 After downloading the app.
-It must be run at least once to search a valid library.
+It must be run at least once to registrer URL scheme and search a valid library.

 More information for users and web developers can be found [here](USING.md)